Energy bills: How much is the average electric bill?

 What is the average electric bill in the UK?

-According to data from the Department for Business, Energy and Industrial Strategy (BEIS), the UK’s average electric bill in 2019 was £679 annually or £57.58 per month.
+According to data from the Department for Business, Energy and Industrial Strategy (BEIS), the UK’s average electric bill across all payment types in 2020 was £707 annually or £58.92 per month.
 However, these figures don’t paint the full picture, as there are a variety of factors to consider when calculating your bill.